Sebobo/Shel.Neos.Sqip/README.md

 -----------

 This package provides a fusion object for Neos CMS to render svg image placeholders based on the **SQIP** technique.
-They can be used to show a rough version of an image while the real image is still lazy loading.
+They can be used to show a blurry or abstract version of an image while the real image is still lazy loading.

 Learn more about **SQIP** is a method to generate SVG based placeholders for images here:
 * Original node.js version [sqip](https://github.com/technopagan/sqip) used by this package.